Gabriella439/slides/evangelism/marketing.md

 We don't want to evangelize more (that makes things worse!)

-We also don't want to sell out 💰 or burn out 😰 to build an enormous ecosystem
+We also don't want to sell out 💰 or burn out 😰 to satisfy pragmatists

 # Visionaries vs. Pragmatists